-Offering an experience unlike any other bar or lounge in town, Level 107 Lounge is the perfect place to go when you want to impress someone special.
+Offering an experience unlike any other bar or lounge in town, 107 Skylounge is the perfect place to go when you want to impress someone special.
 Located on the 107th floor of the Stratosphere Tower, it boasts expansive city views that are complemented nicely by an extensive appetizer, dessert and cocktail menu.
 Feast on the surroundings as you dig in to such sumptuous fare as the heavenly Roasted Tomato Fondue or sip one of the lounge's signature cocktails.
 On a budget?
 Not to worry; Level 107 Lounge has a daily happy hour from 4-7 p.m. featuring half-price appetizers and 2-for-1 cocktails as well as a late-night happy hour with 2-for-1 cocktails from 10:30 p.m.-close.
-As if that wasn't enough, there's DJ entertainment nightly from 11 p.m. to 4 a.m.
-Why go anywhere else?
 (702-380-7764, 702-380-7777)

 Located on the 23rd floor of the non-gaming Mandarin Oriental, Las Vegas, Mandarin Bar is one of the city's most sleek and sophisticated nightlife venues.
 Guests can drink up the stunning Strip views courtesy of the bar's floor-to-ceiling windows while imbibing one of its expertly crafted cocktails.
 In addition to a menu of creative alcoholic concoctions, the bar offers a variety of fine wines and delicious light bites, making it the perfect place to kick back and relax before or after dinner.
-Be sure to try the Tea-Tini, one of Mandarin Bar's specialty cocktails.
-A refreshing mix of Bulleit Bourbon, chilled Jasmine Pearl tea, apple juice, agave nectar and lemon juice, the tasty cocktail is truly one of the best in town!
+For a light and refreshing drink, try the Tea-Tini, one of Mandarin Bar's specialty cocktails.
+A mix of Bulleit Bourbon, chilled Jasmine Pearl tea, apple juice, agave nectar and lemon juice, the tasty cocktail is both unique and delicious.
 (888-881-9367)